 It will help if you determine what is going on in their mind, such as:

 - What do they want to accomplish?

 Most of all, are they looking for guidance or just someone to assure them that they are doing the right thing?
 That’s the tricky part.
-If that’s what they want, then you will possibly never be able to help them.
+If that’s what they want, you will possibly never be able to help them.

 It’s unfortunate, but when people are in denial and don’t want someone to show them the path that will help.
 They usually will continue to keep their head buried in the sand no matter what one tries to tell them.

 In some cases, they might make it sound like they want help but really don’t.
-For that reason, you need to keep an open mind while following through with guidance and consider the fact that you might be wasting your time.
+For that reason, you need to keep an open mind while following through with guidance and consider that you might be wasting your time.

 © 2019 Glenn Stok